derekrdrill/donut-shop-frontend/README.md

 # Morning Dough 🍩

-This is the repository for the front-end Morning Dough, a donut shop prototype.
+A <b>NextJS</b> revamp of the front-endof Morning Dough, a donut shop prototype.

 This is a fully adaptive/responsive application.
 The front-end infrastructure utilizes the following:
 <ul>